 Welcome to my blog!
 I'll be blogging mostly about my writing as well as what I'm reading and other bits and pieces.
-I am predominantly a short story writer, having been published in several women's magazines and literary journals.
-I published a collection of my prize-winning short stories as an e-book last year.
-It's called Twisted Sheets and is available on amazon.
+I am predominantly a short story writer, having been published in several women's magazines, anthologies and literary journals.
 I am in the process of redrafting a psychological crime novel and I'm working on a second.
 I also recently signed a contract with a publisher for a Flash Fiction Collection, which should be out next year.

 Follow by Email

 Sunday, 22 February 2015

 I admit that I haven't done very well writing-wise this week.
 I started a potentially good story around The Smiths on Monday, set in a Manchester school.
 However, it's one of those longer stories that I need to go back to.
 This was for Keith Boothroyd of Kishboo E-Magazine.
 A university friend got me into The Smiths in the early 80s.
 I used to drive my parents mad when back at home in the holidays I blasted out the Meat Is Murder album.
 My husband hates The Smiths, so I don't play their music much these days.
 I recently read Morrissey's autobiography and once I'd adjusted to his ponderous writing style, I did enjoy it.